 About 9 months after I went vegan, I told my partner about a documentary I had seen which was about the impact of animal agriculture on the environment, and suggested we watch it together.
 Knowing that he thought very consciously about the environmental impact of his life, I had high hopes.
 Lucky for me Cowspiracy did exactly what I was hoping it might and he immediately told me he was going to try veganism for a month.
-About 3 weeks in, he made me the happiest lady in the whole world and told me he was a real live vegan now.
-That played a huge part for me in becoming more comfortable conversing about veganism in a more rational way, as I now had someone who I could share my feelings with, without judgement and now shared my life with someone who had my back and shared (most) of my beliefs.
+About 3 weeks in, he made me the happiest lady in the whole world and told me he was vegan for good.
+That played a huge part for me in becoming more comfortable conversing about veganism in a more rational way, as I now had someone who I could share my feelings with, without judgement and now shared my life with someone who had my back and shared my beliefs.

 About a year ago we moved to London and at first I was scared to leave my bubble, and thought veganism may be more difficult in the UK, but thankfully it has been the opposite.
 London especially has so many incredible vegan restaurants and in general it seems like a much more socially acceptable way of life.

 As far as the benefits of being vegan go, I would love to say I have lost 30 pounds, and now have flawless skin but alas that is not the case.
 I did loose some weight, maybe 10lbs initially, but with the rise of all the vegan junk food options (that I need to try for research obviously) I think that loss is long gone.

 Thanks for reading my story 🙂 I’m sure some of you can relate to it, or is yours totally different?
 Let me know!